Best Ski Resorts for the Least Crowds & Lift Lines

 Crested Butte is one of Scout's favourite ski resorts in Colorado.
 Its off-the-beaten-path location means no crowds, no lift lines and plenty of powder for everyone to share.
 A relatively small resort (at only 1167 acres) compared to others in the US, but what it lacks in size it makes up for in the complete absence of crowds and no lift lines.
 Scout skied Crested Butte the day after President's Day Weekend, and there were no lift lines to be seen!

 Head down the famous Powder Highway and you'll find one of the hidden gems of BC - Whitewater ski resort.
-There's no glitz or glamour to be found, nor lift lines or crowds, which is one of the reasons we love this part of Canada.
+There's no glitz or glamour to be found, nor lift lines or crowds (pictured above is what they would consider a lift line), which is one of the reasons we love this part of Canada.
 Renowned for it's consistent snowfall and epic powder days, Whitewater is a community ski resort - simple but perfect for real powder skiers and families who want to escape the larger (and busier) ski resorts in BC.

 Panorama is not only one of our favourite ski resorts for families in Canada - it is also one of the quietest in terms of crowds and lift lines.
 Boasting almost 3000 acres of terrain, including the monstrous hike-to and cat-accessible bowls, and long wide groomers that interconnect seamlessly, skiers are spread evenly across the resort (you'll often find yourself on a run all by yourself!).
 Being a little further from Calgary than the Banff resorts, you can expect a quieter base area, fewer people in your ski lesson, and no lines at the all-important lunch time!